Recovers lost or deleted Office documents, emails, presentations & multimedia files.

 A DNS system is divided into three tiers:

-There’s another class of DNS Server, usually called local DNS server, whose IP address is specified in your operating system.
+There’s another DNS server class, usually called local DNS server, whose IP address is specified in your operating system.

 When your browser connects to a website such as google.com, the browser first queries the local DNS server to get the IP address of the website.

-This query result then gets cached on the local DNS server but it can get outdated.
-When the [TTL] time gets expired, the local DNS server would update the query result from the authoritative DNS server.
-Whenever you query a DNS record on the local DNS server, it would return a non-authoritative answer.
-In order to get an authoritative answer, you need to specify the authoritative DNS server while using nslookup or other utilities.
-A local DNS server can also be called as a caching DNS server.
+This query result gets cached on the local DNS server but can get outdated.
+When the [TTL] time expires, the local DNS server will update the query result from the authoritative DNS server.
+Therefore, whenever you query a DNS record on the local DNS server, it returns a non-authoritative answer.
+You need to specify the authoritative DNS server while using nslookup or other utilities to get an authoritative answer.
+A local DNS server can also be called a caching DNS server.

 You can use the following command to find the primary name server of the domain: